victor-simon/Asus-G771JM-Hackintosh/README.md

 ## Quick Installation Notes

  - Use one of the [guides](https://www.tonymacx86.com/threads/how-to-create-a-macos-big-sur-public-beta-installation-usb.300100/) available on the internet to create USB installer for Big Sur and complete installation.
- - Note that I preferred to use **Clover** *(v5123 or greater)*, because I am using the internal NVMe drive/controller for my OSX installation with the latest OEM BIOS which does NOT support booting from the NVMe controller and requires use of the **NvmExpressDxe.efi** driver with Clover installed to an EFI on one of the internal SATA drives.
+ - Note that I preferred to use **Clover** *(v5123 or greater)*, as OpenCore seems to have an issue with rebooting on this machine *(shutdown/sleep are fine, but restart fails on a blank screen)*; There are notes below about configuring OpenCore for reference.
- - OpenCore wasn't detecting the macOS system partition for whatever reason using this method but Clover was so I just chose to stick with it.
+ - I have also installed macOS to an internal NVMe drive and am booting from the Windows EFI partition  (because the bios lacks NVMe boot support) and originally thought OpenCore was failing to detect macOS due to this, but further testing found that this was due to originally upgrading Big Sur via the main installation partition instead of the preboot partition (see below), which was another reason I chose to stick with Clover.
  - You can [build a custom BIOS](https://rog.asus.com/forum/showthread.php?110850-G771JM-Custom-BIOS-with-NVMe-Support) to enable support for booting directly from the NVMe controller/drive instead, but I was getting random BSOD in Windows and reverted back to this more stable method.
  - You need to enable some DSDT patches in Clover to support Catalina or greater, specifically the `EC0 to EC` patch *(see more detailed installation notes below)* but essentially can use the same `config.plist` for Clover on your installation USB if installed for the same `Asus G771JM` model.
  - **Improtant:** Ensure you select the `Preboot` partition after the second reboot during installation to avoid issues with AppStore downloads failing post-upgrade. (read more [here](https://github.com/CloverHackyColor/CloverBootloader/issues/300#issuecomment-731096921) and [here](https://www.reddit.com/r/hackintosh/comments/jtv7cn/clover_big_sur_app_store_download_stuck_on/))